mmmaurer/elfen/docs/custom_configuration.rst

         "max_length": int,  # Maximum length (chars) of the text to process.
 Default is 100000 "remove_constant_cols": bool,  # Remove feature columns with constant values, i.e. where all texts produce the same feature value.
 Default is True
         "text_column": str,  # Name of the text column in the DataFrame.
-Default is "text" "features": {  # Features to extract, grouped by feature area "dependency": List[str],
+Default is "text" "features": {  # Features to extract, grouped by feature area; each feature area is a list of feature names.
+            "dependency": List[str],
             "emotion": List[str],
             "entities": List[str],